EMeyerLab/ipdtools/README.md

 - Any C/C++ compiler correctly installed

 > Works well on Ubuntu 18.04 LTS x86.
-Should'nt work on MacOS or Windows (A dynamical library will be missing)
+>
+> Hasn't been tested on either Windows or macOS (especially not the last ARM-based versions of MacOS)

 # Installation